 Dispensing opticians read eyewear prescriptions for patients and help fit them for lenses and frames.
 They also help patients select frames and may fix frames when needed.
 There is a growing need for opticians across the United States.
 The number of opticians working in Washington D.C. alone is predicted to increase by 21 percent over the next few years.[En Español]

 In Washington D.C., the only educational experience required to practice opticianry is a high school diploma or equivalent.
 No certification or license is required to work in the federal district either.
 However, becoming a certified or licensed dispensing optician may increase your chances of getting hired as well as increase your earning potential.

 Certification is another option to consider.
-Like a license it is not mandatory in the District of Columbia, but some employers may be more likely to hire someone with credentials.
-You can become certified by taking the National Opticianry Competency Examination (NOCE) given by the American Board of Opticianry (ABO) as well as the Contact Lens Registry Examination (CLRE) given by the National Contact Lens Examiners (NCLE).
+Like a license, it is not mandatory in the District of Columbia, but some employers may be more likely to hire someone with credentials.
+You get a nationally recognized certification by taking the National Opticianry Competency Examination (NOCE) given by the American Board of Opticianry (ABO) as well as the Contact Lens Registry Examination (CLRE) given by the National Contact Lens Examiners (NCLE).
 Both certifications are needed to dispense eyewear.

 - Bethesda, Maryland

 - Hyattsville, Maryland